 The first step is to set your goals and budget for your b2b search engine marketing.

-This step can be hard if you have never started any SEM campaign, whether on social media or anywhere else, as deciding how much you should pay can be like shooting in dark.
+This step can be hard if you have never started any Digital Ad Campaign, whether on social media or anywhere else, as deciding how much you should pay can be like shooting in dark.

 But do not worry, there is actually a way how you can calculate how much you want to spend from your marketing budget based on the goals you will set.